 Photo Cards, Calendars and Canvas Prints

 Mixbook also offers photo wall calendars as well as photo cards and invitations and they are beautiful.
-Since this is a review of Mixbook photo books I won’t get into all the details here, but there are 100’s of customization options for photo card and calendar background, fonts, colors plus embellishments.
+Since this is a review of Mixbook photo books I won’t get into all the details here, but there are 100’s of customization options for photo cards and calendar backgrounds, fonts, colors plus embellishments.
 I designed a baby shower invitation and I loved the array of options, and the price was less than Shutterfly.
 Click here to order personalized cards at Mixbook.
 Also available are custom canvas prints (read my review) and metal prints.

 Final Thoughts on Mixbook

-The bottom line of my Mixbook photo book review is this: it rocks for versatility, customization, the array of choices and the easy photo book creation process.
+The bottom line of my Mixbook photo book review is this: it rocks for versatility, customization, the array of choices, and the easy photo book creation process.
 You can experiment with size and style all you want without being locked into something.
 The prices are on par with other major photo book services and there are frequent discounts available.
-Customer service is good via email, online chat and a blog.
+Customer service is good via email, online chat, and a blog.
 If there is an error on your order it is corrected promptly.
 I will happily use Mixbook again.